 Tips on Saving Plumbing Costs in New Construction

-While plumbing costs can add up, there are ways to save without compromising quality.
+While plumbing costs can add up, there are ways to save money.
 Assess these cost-saving strategies:

 Plan Ahead